 “Oh!
 Well my new friend, that is a different story now, isn’t it?
 I’ll happily tell you in a bit, once we deal with the guard and break free from this cell.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Richard MacLeodWrite a Review